National Semiconductor PACE: INS8900

 Another change made possible by the lower loads in nMOS was that clock signals no longer required as much power.
-This eliminated the need for the STE, which could be replaced by a suitable crystal and a single 7404 inverter, available from many manufacturers.
+This eliminated the need for the STE, which could be replaced by a suitable crystal and a 74C04 inverter, available from many manufacturers.
 As the external clock was no longer high-power, only one clock input was needed, the former NCLK, now renamed CLKX.
 The former second phase was now generated onboard the CPU.
 These changes also allowed the system to run at a higher speed.
 A 2 MHz crystal was recommended, increasing speed fairly significantly from the PACE's 1.33 MHz.
 This improved instruction times to 8 through 16 microseconds.

 Other changes included a number of fixes to problems found in the PACE.
 Notable among these was a problem with the interrupt that was triggered when the stack filled.
 In the PACE this did not work properly; if the interrupt arrived at exactly the same time as a NIR3 or NIR5, the wrong interrupt code would be called from location 0 rather than 2.
 National Semiconductor suggested either not using this feature, or placing the same address in both locations so they would always call the same code, which would then determine what had actually occurred.
 There were similar problems when a level-0 interrupt occurred within 12 cycles of other interrupts, causing the wrong code to be called.
 All of these problems were corrected in the 8900.

 Performance

 Although the PACE ran at a relatively fast clock speed for the era, the instruction set architecture (ISA) was implemented using microcode and the multiplexed bus required two cycles for each memory access.
 As a result, a typical instruction took about 12 to 30 microseconds to complete, making it about the same speed as contemporary 8-bit processors like the Intel 8080.
-This still provided an advantage when working with larger data, for instance in a floating point library, as that a single instruction could process twice as much data in a single operation.
+This still provided an advantage when working with larger data, for instance in a floating point library, as that it could process twice as much data in a single instruction.